+Couriers are responsible for transporting packages on behalf of customers that require urgent delivery.
 A courier transports items such as packages, documents and messages which need urgent delivery.
-For courier jobs these may include valuable items or confidential documents.
-Courier jobs will usually work within larger towns and cities although some work may involve cross-country deliveries.
-Courier jobs will mainly use vans or motorcycles but in the larger urban areas, some will employ bicycle couriers.
+For couriers these may include valuable items or confidential documents.
+Couriers will usually work within larger towns and cities although some work may involve cross-country deliveries.
+They will mainly use vans or motorcycles but in the larger urban areas, some will employ bicycle couriers.

-Courier jobs will be responsible for general care and cleaning of their vans/motorcycles and ensuring their vehicles are roadworthy.
+Couriers will be responsible for general care and cleaning of their vans/motorcycles and ensuring their vehicles are roadworthy.

 To be a courier you should enjoy driving/motorcycling, hold the appropriate licence and be a skilled driver/rider.
-Courier jobs will have good communication skills, able to work to tight schedules, able to work alone, able to read maps and plan routes and be completely reliable.
+They will have good communication skills, able to work to tight schedules, able to work alone, able to read maps and plan routes and be completely reliable.
 Foreign language skills are useful if dealing with overseas deliveries.

-Courier jobs can earn around £18,000 to £22,000 a year.
+Salaries can range from around £18,000 to £25,000 a year.